 responsibility of serving on the Dean’s Leadership Team.

 d.
 The chair(s) will be elected by the members of the FC.

 i.
 The FC shall meet once a month during the academic year.
 The

 meeting schedule will be determined at the beginning of each regular

 academic semester and publicly available.
 Meetings can be canceled as

 needed, and additional meetings can be added as needed.

 ii.
 GVSU faculty, staff, and students may attend meetings.

 iii.
-The FG members should make all efforts to attend all
+The FC members should make all efforts to attend all

 committee meetings.
 If a committee member cannot attend a meeting,